zinzloun/TLS_redirect/README.md

 #### Victim machine.
 - IP 192.168.1.6

 Download the compiled socat for windows from here: https://github.com/zinzloun/TLS_redirect/raw/main/socat-1.7.3.2-1-x86_64.zip.
-Unzip the file e move the unzipped folder where you prefer, of course the folder is the position from where we will execute our payload.
+Unzip the file and move the unzipped folder where you prefer, of course the folder is the position from where we will execute our payload.
 For convenience I put the folder into the enviroment PATH variable

 #### TLS redirector
 - Dual homed